Did something happen to you at work? An experienced lawyer at Kitay Law Offices can help you.

 Despite much progress over many years, workplace discrimination is still a serious problem.
 Luckily, there are several federal, state, and local laws that protect you.
 However, it’s important to remember that not all discrimination is illegal.
 Rather, the law prohibits workplace discrimination that is based on specified characteristics called “protected classes.”
 For example, federal law prohibits discrimination against you based on your:

 Further, Pennsylvania employment law prohibits additional types of discrimination.
 For example, this could be based on GED completion or refusal to participate in abortion or sterilization.
 Some cities, such as Philadelphia, have their own discrimination ordinances.
 Such ordinances prohibit employers from discriminating based on sexual orientation or gender identity.

 If you believe you’ve been fired, denied a job, or denied a promotion due to unlawful discrimination, you may be entitled to compensation.
 However, you have a limited amount of time to file a claim.
-Therefore, you should contact an employment lawyer in Pennsylvania right away.
-Call the experienced employment lawyers of Kitay Law Offices at 1-888-KITAY-LAW for a free consultation.
+Therefore, you should contact an lawyer in Pennsylvania right away.
+Call Kitay Law Offices at 1-888-KITAY-LAW for a free consultation.

 Workplace discrimination can include lots of different actions.
 Here is a list of several cases where you may have experienced workplace discrimination:

 - Your employer fired you